kurtbrose/relativity/README.rst

 Architecture
 ------------

-Relativity is built on the ``M2M`` -- all other data structures are various types of ``M2M`` containers.
+The fundamental unit of Relativity is the _relation_, in the form of the ``M2M``.
+All other data structures are various types of ``M2M`` containers.
 An ``M2M`` is a very simple data structure that can be represented as two dicts: